EURODEO/openradardata-requirements/Deliverable_Requirements.md

 ### F18 - inform the data producer about corrupt format events

-"Given E-SOH records a corrupt format events,when the number of events passes an agreed threshold, then E-SOH should inform the data producer through agreed channels."
+"Given OPERA Open Radar Data records a corrupt format events, when the number of events passes an agreed threshold, then OPERA Open Radar Data should inform the data producer through agreed channels."

 *Priority:*
 - primary

 *Clarifications:*
+- Agreed channels in this case should be OPERA validation procedures, or an autoamtic procedure in F07

 *Acceptance criteria:*